What is Christian Fellowship? Why is it Important?

 Ephesians 1:22 says: And He put all things in subjection under His feet, and gave Him as head over all things to the Church

-Christian fellowship reminds us that all true Christian are part of the priesthood of believers.
+Christian fellowship reminds us that all true Christians are part of the priesthood of believers.
 Every Christian has a part to play in relation to fellowship and for the edification of the Church.

 1 Corinthians 14:26 NLT says: Well, my brothers and sisters, let’s summarize.
 When you meet together, one will sing, another will teach, another will tell some special revelation God has given, one will speak in tongues, and another will interpret what is said.
 But everything that is done must strengthen all of you.